go to homepage go to project rules go to information for teachers go to resources go to photo gallery

 5. Project Timeline

 The project can be assigned during 1 class period using this website and discussion (and the Project Rules printout).
 No other class time needs to be given for working on the project.
 Students should be given approximately 6 weeks to complete the project at home.
 It is important students begin looking for materials right away, especially propellers.
-One day after school can be planned for boats to be tested.
-Once the boats are due, the actual boat inspections, qualifying, and drag racing tournament will take 2 class periods (use the Grade Sheet and Tournament Tree).
-You may also use an additional 1 to 2 class periods to complete the Physics Worksheet.
+You may plan one or more days after school for boats to be tested.

 If you have multiple classes, plan for a final tournament with the fastest boats.
 The final tournament is a great opportunity to invite the school newspaper, yearbook, and community newspaper.
 Have awards, a perpetual plaque, and/or give extra credit to the fastest boats in the final tournament.